 LTC Insurance Claims

-If you are making a claim on a Long-Term Care Insurance policy for the first time, LTC NEWS can help you in the claims process - just click here for free no-obligation assistance.
+If you are making a claim on a Long-Term Care Insurance policy for the first time, LTC NEWS can help you in the claims process.
 Policies pay a daily or monthly benefit toward the cost of the facility.
 The trigger for benefits is usually when a person needs help with at least two of the six primary activities of daily living OR they need to be supervised due to cognitive impairment.

 Most Long-Term Care Insurance policies will have an elimination period which is deductible based on days, not dollars.
 This elimination period is the number of days after a person qualifies for benefits before the policy starts paying benefits.
 Any days that health insurance and Medicare pay for will go against this elimination period.